-Chile: Futaleufú Kayak & Multi-Sport
+Chile: Futaleufú River & Multi-Sport

-As if the scenery and world-class kayaking isn’t enough, guests can partake in a number of other activities like inflatable kayaking the Rio Azul, fly-fishing for Patagonia rainbow trout, hiking pristine valleys, and mountain biking a mix of ox-trails and single track.
+As if the scenery and world-class boating isn’t enough, guests can partake in a number of other activities like inflatable kayaking the Rio Azul, fly-fishing for Patagonia rainbow trout, hiking pristine valleys, and mountain biking a mix of ox-trails and single track.

-Kayak all day and then relax back at Base Camp.
+Adventure all day and then relax back at Base Camp.
 This dream trip is rounded out by the offered amenities.
 With safari-style tents nestled into the cliff overlooking the river, you’ll enjoy down comforters and mattresses, and be served a hot cup of coffee or tea delivered to your door each morning while anticipating a day of epic adventures.
 Relax post adventure with riverside hot tubs, professional massages, daily yoga classes, even a wood-fired sauna.
 Savor chef-prepared, international cuisine, try a wine tasting at the sunset bar and salsa dance under the Southern Cross, or just chill out around the campfire with a cup of tea.

 For non-kayakers, the Futa can also be experienced via raft with access to all the multi-sport activities as well!